amasotti/extract_classifications/README.md

 **Work in progress**

-The idea is to create a small flexible tool to extract classifications (rvk, bkl, ddc, lcc) from the GVK Catalogue
+The idea is to create a small flexible tool to extract classifications (rvk, bkl, ddc, lcc) from the GVK Catalogue given a query (keyword, title, author etc...)

 + [Sru](https://wiki.k10plus.de/display/K10PLUS/SRU) address